Nikhil22/udacity-nanodegree-self-driving-car/term1/behavioral-cloning/writeup_template.md

 Lastly, I shuffled the data.
 95% of the data went into the validation set.

+At first, I used only the centre camera images.
+This did not result in a very good driving simulation, as my car eventually ended up veering off to the left.
+To correct this, I took all three camera images, and added a correction of 0.2.

 The validation set was to diagnose my model, particularly tell whether it had high bias (underfitting) or high variance (overfitting)

-I found that 22 epochs was ideal.
+I found that 5 epochs was ideal.